Memoir Or Autobiography? How To Choose The Right Genre

 Good writing is always good writing.

-But it is challenging to write a story using the first-person point of view.
+However, writing a story using the first-person point of view is always challenging.

 Jane Friedman gives a clue about how to use this POV to create a story.